dgerosa/pdetclassifier/README.md

 Models were trained on samples of N=2e7 binaries.
 This sample is divided in two chunks of 1e7 sources each used for training and validation.

-The following models are those described in [arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXXX.XXXXX).
+The following models are described in [arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXXX.XXXXX).
 - `trained_2e7_design_nonspinning_quadrupole_1detector.h5`
 - `trained_2e7_design_precessing_higherordermodes_1detector.h5`
 - `trained_2e7_design_precessing_higherordermodes_3detectors.h5`
-They are computed assuming LIGO/Virgo noise curves `aLIGODesignSensitivityP1200087`, `AdVDesignSensitivityP1200087` from `lal`.
+They are computed assuming LIGO/Virgo noise curves `aLIGODesignSensitivityP1200087` and `AdVDesignSensitivityP1200087` from `lal`.

-The following additional models use representative noise curves for LIGO/Virgo O1+O2, O3, and O4.
+The following additional models use noise curves for LIGO/Virgo O1+O2, O3, and forecasted O4.
 The training distributions and the network setup is the same as described in the paper.
 - `trained_2e7_O1O2_precessing_higherordermodes_3detectors.h5`
 - `trained_2e7_O3_precessing_higherordermodes_3detectors.h5`
 - `trained_2e7_O4_precessing_higherordermodes_3detectors.h5`
-For O1+O3 we use the `aLIGOEarlyHighSensitivityP1200087` and `AdVEarlyHighSensitivityP1200087` noise curves from `lal`.
+For O1+O2 we use the `aLIGOEarlyHighSensitivityP1200087` and `AdVEarlyHighSensitivityP1200087` noise curves from `lal`.
 For O3 and O4 we use the txt files from [LIGO-T2000012](https://dcc.ligo.org/LIGO-T2000012/public).

 ## Code and examples